 - Waiver Type: 1915(c)

-- Description from medicaid.gov: Provides attendant care, independent living/skills building, short term respite care, parent support and training, professional resource family care, wraparound facilitation for individuals with SED, ages 4-18.
+- Description from medicaid.gov: Provides attendant care, independent living/skills building, short-term respite care, parent support and training, professional resource family care, and wraparound facilitation services to individuals with serious emotional disturbance ages 4-18 years who meet a hospital level of care.
+This waiver operates with a concurrent 1115 authority.

 - Online State Information: HCBS - SED Waiver